What is CBD in simple terms?

 Cannabidiol (CBD) products can contain up to 0.3% of tetrahydrocannabinol (THC) which can enhance the therapeutic effects of CBD.
 A person would not feel the high effects at this low level of THC, but it could still show on a drug test.

-Some Benefits of CBD
+Wellness Impacts of CBD

 What are the Risks of CBD?